Bluff Dweller's Cave

 Bluff Dweller's Cave is a show cave located just south of Noel, Missouri that was discovered in 1925 and opened to the public in 1927.
 The cave was formed in the Pierson Limestone during the Paleozoic Era.
 The cave's passages total over 4,000 ft in length, with two entrances beneath a limestone outcropping of the bluff.

 Description

-Bluff Dwellers Cave is formed in Mississippian age fossiliferous limestone.
+Bluff Dwellers Cave was formed in Mississippian age fossiliferous limestone.
 The Ozark Uplift raised the solid bed of limestone up above sea level where rainwater slowly seeped through cracks, dissolving away the water-soluble rock.
 Over time these cracks were enlarged enough that groundwater flowed through, creating the long passageways.
 The Ozark Uplift also lifted the rock and cave within, above the water table, allowing passageways to drain.
 Speleothems began to form as rainwater continued to dissolve the limestone over the cave and redeposit once it reached the open cave.
 The cave was accessed by prehistoric natives as a means of periodic shelter but, before recorded history, was finally sealed off by a collapse at the entrance.